sheck/heroku-buildpack-zbar/README.md

 Heroku buildpack: ZBAR
 ======================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for apps requiring ZBAR as a dependency.
 It is configured to work with the [ruby zbar gem](https://github.com/willglynn/ruby-zbar) but should work with other stacks.
+This buildpack also applies a [patch to Zbar](https://bugs.launchpad.net/ubuntu/+source/zbar/+bug/1185157) that fixes some jpeg issues, and is required for ruby zbar to work.

 Adding to an existing Ruby App
 ---------------